-Value based fees
+Value based fees agreed based on the value added through the consulting engineer’s services.

-Time based fees and

 In addition to the above, the consulting engineer will also be reimbursed for expenses as described in these guidelines.

 The concept and fee values associated with the Cost of Works and reflected in this guideline has been in existence for many years in most countries and has resulted in reasonable quality of services for clients and appropriate remuneration for professional engineering service providers.